margia-rounok/sysen5260-2023-mstdn-nlp/ASSIGNMENT.md

 ![components](mstdn-nlp.drawio.png)

-In this project you will get everything running in a local environment: As docker containers running on your local machine.
-However the next project will entail adopting your system to AWS so we will try to build it with an ultimate cloud-deployment in mind.
+In this project you will get everything running in a as docker containers on your local machine.

+* **Note:** Time and budget permitting, we'll deploy these components to AWS to see it run at scale.
+We'll want to keep this in mind as we develop to make sure our systems will port to the cloud without too much difficulty.

 # What You Will Hand In